-We are interested in discovering and characterizing the general mechanisms that organize DNA in the nucleus.
-We are especially interested in understanding the fundamental processes that involve interactions between apparently intact segments of homologous DNA.
+We are interested in discovering and characterizing new mechanisms that organize DNA in the nucleus.
+We are especially interested in understanding genetic phenomena that involve interactions between apparently intact segments of homologous DNA.
 Such processes are remarkably ubiquitous, yet their molecular nature remains one of the most enigmatic unanswered questions in biology.

 Current & prospective projects in the lab include (i) discovering molecular factors that recognize repetitive DNA in N. crassa, (ii) elucidating the mechanism of recruitment of DIM-5 to repetitive DNA in N. crassa, (iii) further understanding the DNA homology requirements for RIP and MSUD in N. crassa, (iv) using a range of imaging techniques to characterize the state of chromatin in the premeiotic nuclei of N. crassa, and (v) dissecting the role of heterochromatin during the invasive growth of the human pathogen Aspergillus fumigatus.